 A high BAC does not mean you will be charged with a felony.
 Felony charges come from having prior DWI convictions, or having a passenger under the age of 16.

 In fact, just because the police allege that your BAC was extremely high, it does NOT mean that you have to be convicted of DWI, or Aggravated DWI for that matter.
 In fact, there isn't really a correlation between a high BAC and the probability that you will be convicted.

 Because in a case where there is an admissible breath test, there are really two primary ways in which a DWI lawyer can try to win your case.
 (There are a dozen or more secondary ways to win, but here are the two big plays we often make.)

 Play #2: Attack the breathalyzer.
 Police in this area use a BAC Datamaster to obtain admissible blood alcohol measurements.
 The BAC Datamaster is... sketchy.
 It doesn't actually measure alcohol, for starters.
 It has an operator's manual with ridiculous requirements that most operators haven't read since they were trained on the machine, and the design itself is, frankly, unimpressive.
-Attacking its results is a solid strategy for winning a case that needs to go to trial.
+Attacking its results is a strategy for winning a case that needs to go to trial.

-Neither of these strategies rely on a low BAC.
+Neither of these strategies relies on a low BAC.
 So, if you have been charged with Aggravated DWI, and if you think your case cannot be won, contact us at The Militello Law Firm for a free telephone consultation and case evaluation.
 (585) 485-0025